 “Keep your thoughts directed at your goal, do everything that you DO know how to do to make it happen, decide with an unwavering determination that it will happen, and be on the lookout for the opportunity.”

-During my second month into freelancing, I had three potential clients arrive in my inbox in the same week, as well as an interview opportunity for a part-time job.
+During my second month of freelancing, I had three potential clients arrive in my inbox in the same week, as well as an interview opportunity for a part-time job.

 Quit Whining and Start Doing